zixpo/candybar/IconPacksTutorial.md

       ```java
       com.candybar.dev.candybar_navy_blue
       ```
+   2. In the first text box type in `com.candybar.dev`, in the second text box type in your main app's package identifier.
+Then click on `Replace All`.
+   3. Change the name of the folders to your chosen identifier:
+        1. Find package directory `com.candybar`, right click on the directory, `Refractor > Rename` and click on `All Directories`, fill in your identifier which comes after the `com.` and click `Refractor`.
+            > This will only change `candybar`.
+If you want to change the `com` you'll have to do it manually outside Android Studio.
+Make sure you do this for all 3 folders you find under `java` in Android studio.
+To find where these folders are, just right click them in android studio and click `Open In > Explorer`.
+        2. Find package directory `dev` right under the one we just changed.
+Right click on the directory, `Refractor > Rename` and click on `All Directories`, fill in your identifier which comes after the `com.candybar.` (this is the name you have chosen of your main app identifier sub domain) and click `Refractor`.
-4. Replace `ic_icon_pack.png` in the drawable folder with your own icon.
+5. Replace `ic_icon_pack.png` in the drawable folder with your own icon.
     > This icon represents the icon pack image shown in the "Icon Packs" list in the app.

     > Note: The `ic_icon_pack.png` from the main app will be used over the one from the side app.
-5. Replace `ic_icon_pack_color.png` in the drawable folder with your own icon.
+6. Replace `ic_icon_pack_color.png` in the drawable folder with your own icon.
     > This icon represents the icon pack color image shown in the "Icon Packs" dialog in the app.
-6. Replace the `ic_launcher.png` in the following folders to change your app icon.
+7. Replace the `ic_launcher.png` in the following folders to change your app icon.
     - res/mipmap-mdpi/ic_launcher.png
     - res/mipmap-hdpi/ic_launcher.png
     - res/mipmap-xhdpi/ic_launcher.png